-To view or change your site title or website name, follow Squarespace’s step-by-step instructions based on your template version or device:
+Changing a Squarespace site title is based on your template version or device:

-• Version 7.1: Edit Site Header, click your site title or logo, then click the pencil icon.
+Version 7.1: Edit the site’s header, click the site title or logo, click the pencil icon, change the Title and click save.

-• Version 7.0: Open the Design panel and click Logo & Title.
+Version 7.0: Open your Design panel, click Logo & Title, edit the Title and click save.

 What is a Site Name (or Site Title)?